 Choosing the right sunscreen for you and your kids

-As the summer gets into full swing, kids will head outdoors for some fun in the sun.
-But during summertime, while the rays are at their strongest, parents must be even more vigilant about protecting their kids’ delicate skin.
+As we head into the summer months, kids will head outdoors for some fun in the sun.
+But during summertime the sun's rays are at their strongest, and parents must be even more vigilant about protecting their kids’ delicate skin.

 The risk for skin damage and skin cancer is directly related to the sun exposure a person experiences throughout his or her lifetime, and the risks add up over time.